samuelchen/pymq/README.md

 # pymq
-A lib to connect differnt Message Queues via an abstacted way.
+A python library to connect different Message Queues such as RabbitMQ, Kafka and so on.